salemhilal/salemhilal.github.io/articles/eleventy/eleventy.md

 I used to blog a whole lot.
 I started a Wordpress blog when I was in middle school and ran it well through college.
 I spent more time maintaining the server it ran on than I did actually writing anything.
 I liked tinkering, and I liked computers.
-Now that I am a god-fearing engineer, I honestly want to spend as little time as possible thinking about maintaining a website.
+Now that I get paid to mess around with computers, I don't really want to spend all my free time thinking about maintaining a website.
 I want to write ideas down, and then I want them to show up on the internet.

 At the same time, I still have standards.
 I want a site that I'd be proud of.
 I want something that builds simply, performs well, and is easy to extend.
 I think